stacks-network/docs/src/pages/build-apps/guides/data-storage.md

 Users must authenticate to an app before the `storage` package will work to save or retrieve data on their behalf.

-[See the authentication guide](/build-apps/guides/authentication) before proceeding to integrate the following data storage capabilities in cases where `userSession.isUserSignedIn()` returns `true`.
+See the authentication guide before proceeding to integrate the following data storage capabilities in cases where `userSession.isUserSignedIn()` returns `true`.

+[@page-reference]
+| /build-apps/guides/authentication

 ## Save data for session user